NewYorkCityCouncil/fullstack-coding-challenge/README.md

 ## BONUS POINTS
 ### Django
 1. Create new endpoint and viewset that should return all complaints that were made by constituents that live in the logged in council member’s district. *(i.e., John Doe is the Council Member for District 1, and he clicks on the new button.
-His dashboard table now only shows complaints where COUNCIL_DIST is NYCC01).*
+His dashboard table now only shows complaints where `conucil_dist` is `NYCC01`).*
 2. Update the UserProfile serializer to flatten the User object to reduce calls to the database.

 ### React